-After you save your SSO configuration, you can start using the SSO Login page to login to Opsgenie:
+After you save your SSO configuration, you can start using the Opsgenie Login page to login to Opsgenie:

 - Go to Opsgenie's standard Login page and enter your email address.
 If your email address belongs to multiple account, you will be asked to enter your customer name as well.